-For construction of the two fixed guideway projects, participating required cities are to provide a ten percent match (this equals approximately \$58 million).
+For construction of the two fixed guideway projects, participating cities are required to provide a ten percent match (this equals approximately \$58 million).
 In addition, approximately \$300 million in Federal New Starts grants and other federal and state funding is needed to deliver the projects.